 Is caffeine regulated?

 Yes.
-The Food Standards Code restricts how much caffeine can be added to cola-type soft drinks and energy drinks.
+The Food Standards Code (the Code) restricts how much caffeine can be added to cola-type soft drinks and energy drinks.

 Find out more